C-RoM-KK/script_build/README.md

 script_build
 ============

-utility script to build all devices and push them on upload server if needed
+utility script to build a predefined list of supported devices and move them on temp dir to upload on server